TheFelixLive/Timer-V/README.md

 # Survival Mode - initial setup
+> [!NOTE]
+> During the entire setup period, the game time and the weather will not change.

 Where do I start with this, there is a lot to cover...
 So the basic idea is that at the beginning of your survival world, you set a goal that you want to achieve.
 The timer in this case makes it easier or more difficult for you to reach your goal.
 Click [here](#survival-mode---survival) to go with the default setup.
 Otherwise let's cover everything we **can do before** we start our survival journey.
 That's the Main Menu: